Employers

 Pay for sick, bereavement and family violence leave

-• provide a workplace that is healthy and safe, and free from discrimination and bullying
+• provide a workplace that is healthy and safe, and free from and bullying

 • consider flexible working arrangements